 3. The Process Is Educational

 If nothing else, appealing your property tax assessment is an education.
-Any exercise that demystifies the bureaucracy and increases one’s confidence in their ability to navigate it is worthwhile, no matter how painful in the moment.
+Any exercise that demystifies the bureaucracy and increases your confidence in your ability to navigate it is worthwhile, no matter how painful it is in the moment.
 You never know when you’ll need to do it again.

 4. The Downside Risk Is Manageable

-In most cases, the absolute worst-case outcome of a property tax appeal is a nominal financial loss (equivalent to your filing fee) and a few wasted hours.
-There’s a small but real risk that your appeal could result in a higher property tax burden, but even that may be a blessing in disguise if you’re planning to sell in the near future.
+In most cases, the absolute worst-case outcome of a property tax appeal is the nominal financial loss of your filing fee and a few wasted hours.
+There’s a small but real risk your appeal could result in a higher property tax burden, but even that may be a blessing in disguise if you’re planning to sell in the near future.

 Disadvantages of Appealing Your Property Tax Assessment